tallguyjenks/runes/README.md

 runes - ᚱᚢᚾᛖᛋ <img src="img/tinyhex.png" align="right">
 </h1>

-> Ever wanted Elder Futhark runes in your R Documents?
-Of course you did! so here's a package that gives you that!
+> Have you ever wanted Runes in your R Documents?
+Of course you did! so here's a package that gives you that functionality.

 [![Build Status](https://travis-ci.org/tallguyjenks/runes.svg?branch=master)](https://travis-ci.org/tallguyjenks/runes)